mnishiguchi/ticker/README.md

     $ bin/setup

+## Usage

-Get the stock prices of Amazon and Apple by specifying ticker sybmols to the `ticker q` command
+As an example, you can get the stock prices of Amazon and Apple, specifying to the `ticker q` command the ticker sybmols separated by space or comma

     $ ticker q AMZN,AAPL
     $ ticker q AMZN AAPL